 We generate 5\,000 i.i.d. samples from an SCM with associated $m$-graph presented in \cref{fig3a}.
 Details regarding the specification of exogenous noises and causal mechanisms can be found in \cref{appendixA8}.
 In this setup, $W_1$ serves as a confounder, covariates $Z_1,Z_2$ act as mediators of the effect of the point exposure $A$ upon the outcome $Y$, and $(\{W_1\};\{Z_1,Z_2\})$ is the only minimal $s$-admissible pair for recovering the ATE.

-We compare the TSR estimator against three admissible alternatives: the doubly-robust inverse probability weighted (DIPW) estimator [\cref{eqIPW1}], the naïve plug-in sequential regression (SR) estimator [\cref{eqNR2}], and the DML-based estimator from \citet{Huber}.
-Additionally, we include three estimators that are not admissible in this context, and therefore inconsistent: the unadjusted estimator, the targeted minimum-loss (TML) estimator applied to complete cases (TMLE-CC) ---without accounting for the selection propensity score model---, and the TML estimator using a single regression adjustment (TMLE-1R), with a selection propensity score model based solely on pre-exposure variables $W=\{W_1\}$.
+We compare the TSR estimator against three admissible alternatives: the DIPW estimator, in \cref{eqIPW1}, the naïve plug-in sequential regression (SR) estimator, in \cref{eqNR2}, and the DML-based estimator from \citet{Huber}.
+In addition, we include three estimators that are not admissible in this context, and therefore inconsistent: the unadjusted estimator, the TMLE estimator applied to complete cases (TMLE-CC) ---without accounting for the selection propensity score model---, and the TMLE estimator using a single regression adjustment (TMLE-1R), with a selection propensity score model based solely on pre-exposure variables $W=\{W_1\}$.
 The TMLE-CC estimator is included to quantify the magnitude of selection bias inherent in complete-case analysis, while TMLE-1R aids in quantifying the residual bias due to insufficient adjustment, as the post-exposure variables $Z=\{Z_1,Z_2\}$ are needed to $d$-separate the outcome from its selection indicator, but cannot be included in single-regression approaches due to their mediator status.
 These inconsistent estimators are shown only in \cref{fig4} to highlight the potentially erroneous inferences from complete-case analysis and pre-exposure-only methods, which are commonly used approaches for addressing missing data in applied studies.

-We assess the performance and robustness of admissible estimators across four different scenarios: \begin{enumerate}[leftmargin=30pt,label=(\alph*)] \item High missingness rate: missing 50\% of the outcome observations, and no model misspecifications, \item Moderate missingness rate, 25\%, and model misspecification for $\hat{\pi}_{A}$, \item Moderate-low missingness rate, 15\%, and model misspecification for $\hat{Q}_1$, \item Moderate-low missingness rate, 15\%, and model misspecification for $\hat{Q}_2, \hat{\pi}_R$. \end{enumerate}
+We assess the performance and robustness of admissible estimators across four different scenarios: \begin{enumerate}[leftmargin=30pt,label=(\alph*)] \item High missingness rate: missing 50\% of the outcome observations, and no model misspecifications, \item Moderate missingness rate, 25\%, and model misspecification for $\widehat{\pi}_{A}$, \item Moderate-low missingness rate, 15\%, and model misspecification for $\widehat{Q}_1$, \item Moderate-low missingness rate, 15\%, and model misspecification for $\widehat{Q}_2, \widehat{\pi}_R$. \end{enumerate}